 (7) Financing Requirements.

 (A) Non-Department Debt Financing.
 Interim and permanent financing sufficient to fund the proposed Total Housing Development Cost less any other funds requested from the Department must be included in the Application.
 For any Development that is a part of a larger development plan on the same site, the Department may request and evaluate information related to the other components of the development plan in instances in which the financial viability of the Development is in whole or in part dependent upon the other portions of the development plan.
 Any local, state or federal financing identified in this section which restricts household incomes at any level that is lower than restrictions required or elected in accordance with this Chapter or Chapter 13 of this title (relating to Multifamily Direct Loan) must be identified in the rent schedule and the local, state or federal income restrictions must include corresponding rent levels in accordance with Code §42(g) if the Development will receive housing tax credits.
-The income and corresponding rent restrictions will be memorialized in a recorded LURA and monitored for compliance.
+The income and corresponding rent restrictions will be reflected in the LURA.
 Financing amounts must be consistent throughout the Application and acceptable documentation shall include those described in clauses (i) and (ii) of this subparagraph.

-(i) Financing is in place as evidenced by:
+(i) financing is in place as evidenced by:

-(I) a valid and binding loan agreement; and
+(I) A valid and binding loan agreement; and

-(II) valid recorded deed(s) of trust lien on the Development in the name of the Development Owner as grantor in favor of the party providing such financing and covered by a lender's policy of title insurance in their name;
+(II) A valid recorded deed(s) of trust lien on the Development in the name of the Development Owner as grantor in favor of the party providing such financing;

-(ii) Term sheets for interim and permanent loans issued by a lending institution or mortgage company that is actively and regularly engaged in the business of lending money must:
+(ii) term sheets for interim and permanent loans issued by a lending institution or mortgage company must:

-(I) have been signed by the lender;
+(I) Have been signed by the lender;

-(II) be addressed to the Development Owner or Affiliate;
+(II) Be addressed to the Development Owner or Affiliate;

-(III) for a permanent loan, include a minimum loan term of fifteen (15) years with at least a thirty (30) year amortization;
+(III) For a permanent loan, include a minimum loan term of 15 years with at least a 30 year amortization or for non-amortizing loan structures a term of not less than 30 years;

-(IV) include either a committed and locked interest rate, or the currently projected interest rate and the mechanism for determining the interest rate;
+(IV) Include either a committed and locked interest rate, or the currently projected interest rate and the mechanism for determining the interest rate;

-(V) include all required Guarantors, if known;
+(V) Include all required Guarantors, if known;

-(VI) include the principal amount of the loan;
+(VI) Include the principal amount of the loan;

-(VII) include an acknowledgement of the amounts and terms of all other anticipated sources of funds and if the Application reflects an intent to elect income averaging there must be an acknowledgement to that effect in the term sheet; and
+(VII) Include an acknowledgement of the amounts and terms of all other anticipated sources of funds and if the Application reflects an intent to elect income averaging there must be an acknowledgement to that effect in the term sheet; and

-(VIII) include and address any other material terms and conditions applicable to the financing.
+(VIII) Include and address any other material terms and conditions applicable to the financing.
 The term sheet may be conditional upon the completion of specified due diligence by the lender and upon the award of tax credits, if applicable; or

 (iii) For Developments proposing to refinance an existing USDA Section 514, 515, or 516 loan, a letter from the USDA confirming that it has been provided with the Preliminary Assessment Tool.